Massachusetts law about automobiles

 Mechanic's garage and stored vehicle (garageman's) liens

-Involuntary transfers, Registry of Motor Vehicles.
+Involuntary transfers, Mass.
+Registry of Motor Vehicles.

-Provides more information on Mechanic’s garage and stored vehicle liens.
+Provides more information on mechanic’s garage and stored vehicle liens.
 "To transfer ownership, a copy of the court order is always required."

 Recalls